We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One place to start your search is checking product labels and descriptions.
 Some of the things to look for include:

-- pH.
-Look for pH balanced formulas.
+- pH. pH balanced formulas, claim that the product has the same pH as your skin, which 5.5 (slightly acidic), but this is more of a marketing ploy.
+Most soaps are pH balanced.
 Generally stay away from alkaline soaps.
 They can impair skin barrier function by increasing the skin’s pH.

 - Deodorant.
-Avoid deodorant soaps, they typically have added scents that can irritate sensitive skin.
+Avoid deodorant soaps, as they typically have added scents that can irritate sensitive skin.

 - Fragrance.
 Look for fragrance-free or scent-free soaps.
 Fragrance can be an allergen.